qupfer/wg-meshconf/README.md

 Use the `genconfig` command to generate configuration files for all peers.
 You may also export configurations for only one peer by specifying the peer's name.

 The configuration files will be named after the peers' names.
 By default, all configuration files are exported into a subdirectory named `output`.
 You can change this by specifying output directory using the `-o` or the `--output` option.
-You can also add the `--with-psk` option to add preshared keys.
-Please be aware, that they will change on every run of `genconfig` if the databse does not contain enouhg PSKs for every connection.
-Use `wg-meshconf --with-psk init` to fill up the databse for more static behaviour.
+You can also add the `--with-psk` option to add existing preshared keys (`wg-meshconfig --with-psk genconfig`).

 ![image](https://user-images.githubusercontent.com/21986859/99202483-352b8b80-27a7-11eb-8479-8749e945a81d.png)